fwupd/fwupd/docs/tutorial.md

 `FuFirmware` object.
 Subclass it only if the checksum of your firmware needs to be computed differently.

+### Generating a skeleton

+Rather than copy-and-pasting from other plugins, or using the `FuDeviceClass` as a guide we have also provided a script that can generate a plugin skeleton.

+This skeleton contains all the parts typically needed by a plugin, and plugin developers might find it easier to delete unneeded code rather then trying to copy and paste the correct code from other plugins.

+To use this, navivate to the root directory and run:

+    ./contrib/create-plugin.py \
+        --vendor VendorName \
+        --example ProductName \
+        --parent Usb \
+        --author "Your Name" \
+        --email "your@email.com"

 ### Device identification

 A device is identified in fwupd by its physical and logical ids.
 A